wirginiaromanowska/Notes_On_Things/Houdini_SOPs.md

 - uses width attrib
 ## 8. Point Jitter
 - use on fused geo after convert line to make the wireframe look electric
+## 9. Merge SOP
+- Cn bring multiple objests at once - use plus button to add more